-(Replaced by Ordinance No. 177028; amended by Ordinance No. 187681, effective May 13, 2016.)
+(Replaced by Ordinance No. 177028, effective December 14, 2002.)
 As used in this Chapter, the following terms shall have the following definitions:

-A. "Exceptional Habitat Quality" for connectivity purposes:

-- 1. Riparian-associated wetlands protected with environmental zones; - 2.
+- A. "Exceptional Habitat Quality" for connectivity purposes: - 1.
+Riparian-associated wetlands protected with environmental zones; - 2.
 Locally or regionally rare or sensitive plant communities; - 3.
 Important forest stands contributing multiple functions and values to the adjacent water feature habitats of sensitive, threatened or endangered wildlife species; or - 4.
 Habitats that provide unusually important wildlife functions, such as (but not limited to) a major wildlife crossing/runway or a key migratory pathway. - B. "Mixed-Use Area" is compact development that allows a mix of uses, either within buildings or among buildings, and includes residential development as one of the potential components.
 Mixed-use areas include all commercial zones (CN1 and 2, CO1 and 2, CM, CS, CG, and CX), the EX, Central Employment Zone, and the IR, Institutional Residential Zone, All other employment zones, industrial zones, and the Open Space Zone are not included.